mcinglis/c-style/readme.md

 Character b = { .name = "Brock", .strength = 5 };
 ```

 Still, simplicity can often be more important than maintainability.
 I'll still use struct literals for trivial structs, or well-defined structs which I'm sure will require no other required arguments.
+Also, functions can't be called when defining global variables: you have to use struct literals then.

-Also, `_new()` function calls become really hard to decipher when you have more than a few required arguments.
+`_new()` function calls become really hard to read when you have more than a few required arguments.
 I haven't worked out a way to have required, named arguments with compile-time correctness other than to have comments beside the calls.
 Lots of required arguments is often be a code-smell, anyway.

-#### Only provide getters and setters if you need the encapsulation
+#### Only provide getters and setters if you *need* the encapsulation

 *Needing* encapsulation in C is often a sign that you're overcomplicating things.
-Anyway, if you do, use getters and setters to show that extra computation is happening behind the scenes when they're called, and specify fields as private in the struct definition with a comment.
-Don't prefix private struct members with `_`: you don't need to, it looks ugly, and it ties the access level with the name, which will make it a pain to change later.
+Anyway, if you do, only use getters and setters to show that extra computation is happening behind the scenes when they're called, and specify fields as private in the struct definition with a comment.

 If there's nothing special happening behind the scenes, let your users get and set the struct members directly.
 Struct members should default to public unless you have a good reason to make them private.
 Yes, this will mean the public interface will have to change often.
 I consider the simplicity and brevity of direct member access to be worth it.

+Don't prefix private struct members with `_`: you don't need to, it looks ugly, and it ties the access level with the name, which will make it a pain to change later.
+Also, if you do without `_` prefixes, users can just access the members of the struct directly, as below:

 ``` c
 // Good